Skip to main content

 Create an image from a disk

-Look at the limits on the size of the disk from which you can create an image.
+See the limitations on the disk size you can create an image from.

-1. If the disk is connected to a cloud server, we recommend shutting down the cloud server — a non-consistent image may be created from a running disk.
+1. If the disk is connected to a cloud server, we recommend turning off the cloud server — an inconsistent image may be created from a running disk.

-2. In the Dashboard, on the top menu, click Products and select Cloud Servers.
+2. In the Control panel, on the top menu, click Products and select Cloud Servers.

 3. Go to the Servers section.

-4. From the server's menu, select Create Local Disk Image.
+4. In the server's menu, select Create local disk image.

 7. Click Create.